UWFosterIT/node-gws/README.md

     git clone git@github.com:UWFosterIT/node-gws.git
     cd node-gws
     # create a branch as needed. don't work on master
-    yarn install
+    npm install
     cp test/setup/config-sample.js test/setup/config.js
     # put appropriate values in the new config.js
     npm test

-It is recommended that you use the eval environment (https://eval.groups.uw.edu/group_sws/v2/) when developing/testing to avoid making lasting changes.
-And the search test will occassionaly timeout if you are using prod.
+It is recommended that you use the eval environment (https://eval.groups.uw.edu/group_sws/v3/) when developing/testing to avoid making lasting changes.
+And the search test will occasionally timeout if you are using prod.

-Run `npm run lint` and fix any errors or warnings before checking in your code.